Skip to main content

 Frequently Asked Questions

-Can the AI make up a paper?
+Can the AI make up a publication?
 No. Every result is a publication from the index.
 AI is used to match queries by meaning and to name research areas β€” never to generate results.

 Why did I get fewer results than the size I chose?
-Quoted terms or filters left fewer papers than the set size β€” in that case the number shown is a real count of matches.
+Quoted terms or filters left fewer publications than the set size β€” in that case the number shown is a real count of matches.
 See The Result Set.

 If I run the same search next month, will I get the same results?